You’re Hurting in Different Ways - But This Doesn’t Have to Be the End

 Once your relationship is de-escalated and you’re sharing hurts and fears without attacking or defending, you’ll find you can catch your triggers before they take over.
 You’ll be confident that if you ask for reassurance or affection, your partner will be there.
 If you need to power down to process, you’ll be able to tell your partner you need that space without making them feel alone.

-You’ll create a new relationship story of resilience: “We went through something difficult, and we came out stronger, more connected, and more understanding of each other than we’ve ever been.
+You’ll create a new relationship story of resilience: “We went through something difficult, and we came out stronger, more connected, and more understanding of each other than we’ve ever been.”

 Infidelity treatment works - and you both deserve a chance at the relationship you’ve always dreamed of.

-Couples Therapy for Infidelity in Boston, Massachusetts
+FAQs About Couples Therapy for Infidelity in MA, CT, WA, and FL.

 What is infidelity therapy and does it work?